OllieUK/ServarrDock/INSTALL.md

 ### Automatic Updates with Watchtower

 ServarrDock uses Watchtower to automatically monitor and update running Docker containers when a new image is available.
 Watchtower is pre-configured to remove old images after updating and check for updates every 24 hours.
 No additional configuration is needed for Watchtower, and your services will be updated automatically.

+## Folder Setup

+To set up the folder structure for your downloads and media, follow these steps:

+1. Create the `downloads` and `media` folders within the `./media` volume, if they don't exist already.
+2. Inside the `downloads` folder, create two sub-folders named `torrent` and `nzb`.
+3. Inside the `media` folder, create sub-folders for each media type you wish to store, such as `movies`, `tv`, `music`, etc.

+After setting up the folder structure, you need to configure the downloaders and media managers to use these folders:

+1. Configure the downloaders (SABnzbd and qBittorrent) to save downloaded files to the respective `torrent` or `nzb` sub-folders within the `downloads` folder.
+2. Configure the media managers (Radarr, Sonarr, Lidarr) to scan and organize media files within the `media` folder and its sub-folders.

+By following these steps, you will have a seamless integration between downloaders and media managers, without the need to copy files between volumes.